Definition of Stockholders' Equity

-The amount of stockholders' equity is presented in the balance sheet in the following subsections:
+The amount of stockholders' equity is reported on the balance sheet as follows:

 - Paid-in capital.
-Generally this subsection reports the amounts that the corporation received when it issued shares of its capital stock with common stock and preferred stock (if any) reported separately.
+This is the amount that the corporation received when it issued shares of its capital stock with common stock and preferred stock (if any) reported separately.

 - Retained earnings.
 Generally this is the cumulative earnings of the corporation minus the cumulative amount of dividends declared.

 - Accumulated other comprehensive income.
-This is the cumulative amount of income (or loss) that has not been included in the net income reported on the corporation's income statement.
+This is the cumulative amount of income (or loss) for a few items that are not reported on the corporation's income statement.

 - Treasury stock.
-This reduction of stockholders' equity is the amounts spent by the corporation to repurchase but not retire its own shares of capital stock.
+This is a reduction of stockholders' equity for the amount the corporation paid to purchase but not retire its own shares of capital stock.

-The changes which occurred in stockholders' equity during the accounting period are reported in the corporation's Statement of Stockholders' Equity (one of the main financial statements).
+The changes which occurred in stockholders' equity during the accounting period are reported in the corporation's statement of stockholders' equity.